wouter-swierstra/SoftwareProject/02-slides.md

 # A hard truth

-You are not software architects.
+You are not a software architect.

+After this course, you will still not be software architect.

-After this course you still will not be software architects.
+After the course on Software Architecture, you will still not be a software architect.

 Come back in twenty years.